workingbetter/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 self.Kd_angular = 0.1  # Derivative gain for angular velocity

-  - Current velocity
-  - Distance to next waypoint
-  - Completion percentage
-  - Other relevant metrics
-- Implement the message publisher in your node
-- Document the message structure and usage

 This will demonstrate understanding of:
 - ROS2 message definitions
 - Custom interface creation